Countess Luann Takes Her Cabaret Show On The Road To Atlantic City

 “You lose yourself, you get so caught up in this thing and this other world and this life.
 Being arrested saved my life, just giving me an opportunity to understand the good in my life.”

 De Lesseps appeared in court and then promptly went to a rehab facility to detox.
-She posted $20k in bail and sought help which she calls one of the best decisions of her life.
+She posted $20,000 in bail and sought help, which she calls one of the best decisions of her life.

 The judge allowed the Real Housewives star to leave Florida in order to head back to New York.
 The judge figured it was a safe bet as de Lesseps is recognizable.